ihavethatonvinyl/blog/content/liner-notes/sad-songs-to-spiral-with.md

 I am not alone.
 There are millions of us who break down at the mere mention of certain songs.
 I asked my followers on Bluesky what one song made them really *weep*.
 Some examples:

-**sarah: “You’ll Be In My Heart” by Phil Collins** “When destiny calls you You must be strong, I may not be with you, but you’ve got to hold on.”
+**Srah: “You’ll Be In My Heart” by Phil Collins** “When destiny calls you You must be strong, I may not be with you, but you’ve got to hold on.”
 It made me cry after my mom died, but it makes me cry even more now that I’m a mom myself and can see it from both sides.

-**dom: Bonnie 'Prince' Billy's "I See A Darkness,"** a song I've always listened to at my loneliest, with lyrics that I've always thought about as a despairing confession from a good friend who's just looking for someone, for something that doesn't eat at that loneliness but could maybe replace it.
+**Dom: Bonnie 'Prince' Billy's "I See A Darkness,"** a song I've always listened to at my loneliest, with lyrics that I've always thought about as a despairing confession from a good friend who's just looking for someone, for something that doesn't eat at that loneliness but could maybe replace it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4iV4NwSbscg?si=FrlCcF99k8sjxQ3Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**john: igur Rós, “Glósoli”** Goosebumps just typing it.
+**John: igur Rós, “Glósoli”** Goosebumps just typing it.
 I’ve wept every time they played it live, always cry watching the video.
 Incredible.

-**sam: "Floating in the Forth" by Frightened Rabbit**.
+**Sam: "Floating in the Forth" by Frightened Rabbit**.
 I have a whole emotional journey associated with the Frightened Rabbit discography, but this one really hits me like a ton of bricks.

-**kirby:"$20" by Low from their record *C'mon*** - it's just such a beautiful love song and beautiful love songs make me bawl like a baby. especially Low love songs, and especially after Mimi's passing (RIP Mimi Parker).
+**Kirby:"$20" by Low from their record *C'mon*** - it's just such a beautiful love song and beautiful love songs make me bawl like a baby. especially Low love songs, and especially after Mimi's passing (RIP Mimi Parker).

 **Ryan: “Death of an Heir of Sorrows (Silver Jews)”** With his passing, it feels more and more like (David Berman) wrote a song for us to sing about him.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MejAUT1z7HA?si=QxgMphX084efsRoY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Erin: Harvest Moon by Neil Young**, and I'm not entirely sure why or when it became the vessel for all of my hopes for the future but then when we played it at my wedding, before I walked down the aisle, I was just weeping.
+Even thinking about it now, I'm tearing up!

 I take these suggestions and many others and pull out some records.
 I need to vent, I need to purge some emotions.
 I need a good cry.